Joint Binary-Continuous Fractional Programming: Solution Methods and Applications: Numerical Experiments

-To streamline the presentation of comparisons, we denote the approaches based on the MISOCP reformulation, Bilinear reformulation in \eqref{bilinear}, and GUROBI's PWLA as \textbf{MIS}, \textbf{BL}, and \textbf{GP}, respectively.
-Additionally, the SCIP-based approach is labeled as \textbf{SCIP}.
 To provide an overview of the formulation sizes across different approaches, Table \ref{tab:problem-static} summarizes the number of variables and constraints based on \( T \) and \( m \).
-It is evident that the \textbf{MILP} and \textbf{MIS} formulations are the most complex, requiring the highest number of variables and constraints.
+It is evident that the \textbf{MILP} and \textbf{SOCP} formulations are the most complex, requiring the highest number of variables and constraints.
 In contrast, the formulation used in the \textbf{SCIP} solver introduces minimal additional elements, adding only one extra variable and constraint to \eqref{prob:SoR-original} to convert the objective function into a nonlinear constraint.
-Although the GUROBI's PWLA-based formulation appears to involve fewer variables and constraints compared to the \textbf{MILP}, \textbf{MIS}, and \textbf{BL} methods, the execution of the built-in function \texttt{addGenConstrExp()} introduces several new binary variables and constraints.
-This results in an overall formulation that can become significantly larger than that of the \textbf{MILP}, \textbf{MIS}, or \textbf{BL} approaches.
+Although the GUROBI's PWLA-based formulation appears to involve fewer variables and constraints compared to the \textbf{MILP}, \textbf{SOCP} and \textbf{LOG-PW} methods, the execution of the built-in function \texttt{addGenConstrExp()} introduces several new binary variables and constraints.
+This results in an overall formulation that can become significantly larger than that of the \textbf{MILP} or \textbf{SOCP} approaches.

-The experimental results for the two baselines were obtained using the same PC that was used to run the MILP, MISOCP, and Bilinear programs.
-We use the same number of PWLA segments for both our methods and the \textbf{GP} approach.
-The code and datasets used for these experiments are available at: \url{https://github.com/giangph-or/BCSO}.
+The experiments are conducted on a PC with processors Intel(R) Core(TM) i7-9700 CPU @ 3.00GHz, RAM of 16 gigabytes, and operating system Window 11.
+The code is in C++ and links to GUROBI 11.0.3 (under default settings) to solve the \textbf{MILP}, \textbf{SOCP}, \textbf{LOG-PW} and SCIP version 9.1.1 for the \textbf{SCIP} model.
+We set the CPU time limit for each instance as 3600 seconds, i.e., we stop the algorithms/solver if they exceed the time budget and report the best solutions found.
+We provide numerical experiments based on two applications: A\&P and MCP.
+We use the same number of PWLA segments for both our methods (\textbf{LOG-PW, MILP, SOCP}) and the \textbf{GP} approach.